I love this topic because it involves one of my favorite ways to know about something.

 I’ve been on both sides of the room in therapy.
 I’m a therapist now, but I also have spent time on the other side of the room as a client.

 Andrew Black via Compfight

 The first therapist was a guy with a snazzy downtown address.
 Once I stepped into his office, I immediately felt out of place.
 He listened silently as I poured out my heart out.
-At the end, he simply said “You’re depressed and need medication.”
+At the end, he said “You’re depressed and need medication.”
 That was all he said.
 (Check, please.)

 One ate her dinner while she listened to me.
 And still another wrote his notes while I talked.

 None of these therapists felt right.
 My intuition said no.

 Then there were the other 2 — at separate times for separate issues.
 C was older with lots of experience, and B was recently out of grad school.
 Through their words, body language and office environment, I felt safely held.
 I knew that I’d be able to work on whatever I needed.

 My intuition said yes.

 So here’s my best advice:

 - Check out a few therapists.